Made my day

 I decided to use Markdown because it is pretty widely known and it is really easy to convert to other formats like HTML or Word.

 Personal journal entries are very sensitive files.
 Because of that I think it just make sense to give full control to the end user.
 Don’t rely on custom cloud solutions - everything is just stored locally on your system in a directory that you specify.

 - Want to save everything on your iCloud?
-Just select a directory in your Documents / Desktop directory (depending on your cloud settings)
+Just select a directory in your Documents / Desktop directory (depending on

 - Google Drive?
 Dropbox? … ?
 Everything is possible